alexandershmidt/TrackMate_analysis/README.md

 Run TrackMate analysis:

 with a script:

-0. define parameters for trackmateTrackAnalysis
+user defined parameters:
-1. provide path to reference track (.xml)
-2. provide paths to other tracks (.xml)
-3. label the tracks
-4. define name for analysis results
-5. define maximum distance between spots
-6. define minimum number of frames for colocalizations
-7. define minimum lifetime of tracks
-8. define number of bins
+  path to reference track (.xml) paths to other tracks (.xml) label the tracks define name for analysis results maximum distance between spots minimum number of frames for colocalizations minimum lifetime of tracks number of bins

-9. run trackmateTrackAnalysis.
+run trackmateTrackAnalysis.m.
 (Example provided in run_trackmateanalysis)

 with gui:
+user defined parameters:

-1. start trackmate_analysis_gui
+  start trackmate_analysis_gui
-2. provide path to reference track (.xml).
-3. provide paths to other tracks (.xml).
-4. label the tracks
-5. define name for analysis results
-6. define maximum distance between spots
-7. define minimum number of frames for colocalizations
-8. define minimum lifetime of tracks
-9. define number of bins
+  path to reference track (.xml). paths to other tracks (.xml). label the tracks name for analysis results maximum distance between spots minimum number of frames for colocalizations minimum lifetime of tracks number of bins

-10. push start
+push start